-Milky disease has proven to be an effective biological control of Japanese beetles grubs.
-However, it has been used with mixed results - as expected with any biological control.
-Its had a successful history of reducing beetle populations in certain parts of the eastern United States, especially when used in community-wide treatment programs.
+Milky disease has proven to be an effective biological control of Japanese beetle grubs.
+However, it has been used with mixed results – as expected with any biological control.
+It had a successful history of reducing beetle populations in certain parts of the eastern United States, especially when used in community-wide treatment programs.
 On the other hand, there has not been enough research conducted to understand how well it works.
-The land grant universities that have run trials have come to the same conclusion - commercial applications of Bacillus popilliae spores offer very little benefit and are not worth the expense.
+The land grant universities that have run trials have come to the same conclusion – commercial applications of Bacillus popilliae spores offer very little benefit and are not worth the expense.

 The links to Amazon in this article are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.
 PLEASE READ MY DISCLOSURE FOR MORE INFORMATION.

 It depends on where you live, if you actually have Japanese beetle grubs in your lawn and you are willing to gamble a few bucks – about $10 to $14 per 1000 ft2 – buying and applying the spores with the aim of protecting your lawn from Japanese beetle grubs.

 Do you live where Japanese beetles are a problem?
 Japanese beetles have been a major problem in the eastern states and have been migrating into the Midwest.

 Milky Spore is not effective in cooler northern climates – the spores need soil temperatures to be above 70° F for several months.

 Also consider, Japanese beetle grubs rarely reach the damage threshold of 10 grubs per ft2.
 A healthy lawn will recover quickly from grub feeding without showing any signs of damage.